Once you try snickerdoodles, there is no going back. But you know what is even better?! Caramilk stuffed snickerdoodles!

 - In another small bowl, combine the granulated sugar and cinnamon.
 Measure out 1 tablespoon-sized portions of dough, flatten out the best you can, add 1 Caramilk piece into the middle, fold over dough and roll into a ball.
 Roll in the sugar mixture.
 Be generous and coat entirely!
 Repeat until no dough remains!

-- Bake at 350F for 8 mins and allow to cool slightly on baking pan before moving to cooling racks.
+- Bake for 8 mins and allow to cool slightly on baking pan before moving to cooling racks.

 Even with all the Christmas shopping and wrapping out of the way, I still feel panicked!
 I have my holiday recipes planned out for the rest of the month, but there is just the matter of creating them and sharing everything with my readers...